JonJaded/SteamoddedNX/README.md

 ## Prelude

+### Warning!
-Warning!
-By using this mod you PROMISE not to ask for help in the official Balatro server!
-Discussion of any sort of console modding of Balatro is forbidden (for their safety) and will likely result in a warning or a ban from the server.
+By using this mod you AGREE not to ask for help in the official Balatro server!
+Discussion of any sort of unofficial console modding of Balatro is forbidden (for their safety.)
+Doing so will likely result in a warning or a ban from the server.
 Just don't do it.
 Secondly, do not bother Steamo or any mod makers on the topic of making their mods work on older versions of Steamodded.
-Find older versions that work or don't use lovely!
+Find older versions that work and don't use lovely!

 ## Introduction